What is a tax year?

 Make the most of your allowances

-Using your allowances before the tax year ends makes sound financial sense.
+Using your allowances every tax year ends makes sound financial sense.

 Your ISA, Junior ISA and pension savings can grow free from Income and Capital Gains Tax (CGT).